Bounty WriteupHow to resolve HTB Bounty

 host$ ping -c2 10.10.10.93

-Then scan the ports with nmap, in this case we’re going to use basic nmap.
+Then, we scan the ports with nmap.
+In this case, we’re going to use basic nmap.

 host$ nmap 10.10.10.93

-Then we try to access to the port 80 with our browser and it opens a web page with an image of Merlin.
+Then, we try to access port 80 with our browser, and it opens a web page with an image of Merlin.

-As we see in this page there is nothing in there more than an image, so we’re going to scan the whole web server with dirbuster to check if we can access something useful.
+As we see on this page, there is nothing more than an image, so we’re going to scan the whole web server with dirbuster to see if we can access something useful.

 host$ dirb http://10.10.10.91

-Here we found a folder where uploaded files are stored, we need the page of the upload functionality, with dirbuster and some options we can set different extensions and obtain what we are looking for.
-Since is a Windows machine, we are going to use asp and aspx extensions.
+Here we found a folder where uploaded files are stored.
+We need the page of the upload functionality.
+With dirbuster, and some options, we can set different extensions and obtain what we are looking for.
+Since this is a Windows machine, we are going to use asp and aspx extensions.

 host$ dirb http://10.10.10.91 -X .asp,.aspx